krishnoit123/GithubActions_dotNET8WebAPI_Create_DockerImage_Upload_to_Azure_ACR-AKS/README.md

 We copy the username and the password to store both values in Gihub repository secrets.

-## 4. Create the Github repository secrets
+## 4. Create the Github repository secrets (Docker Hub username and password)

 We nagivate to the Setting menu option in our Github repository